Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_folder_smb.md

 If checked, the destination directory will not create a subdirectory in the source directory.

-### Select the target to archive

-Select the criteria for the photos or videos to be archived.

-- Any date (All)
-- Older than 7 days
-- Older than 30 days
-- Older than 60 days
-- Older than 90 days
-- Older than 180 days
-- Older than 1 year

 ### Increment  file names by appending

 You can add a sequence number to the file name.